What is Poisson’s Ratio: Poisson’s Ratio Formula

 Negative Poisson’s Ratio

 This happens due to uniquely oriented, hinged molecular bonds.
-In order for this bond to stretch in the longitudinal direction, those bonds need to open up in the transverse direction.
+For this bond to stretch in the longitudinal direction, those bonds need to open up in the transverse direction.
 That is why we see the increase in cross-sectional width and negative Poisson’s ratio

-For some type of woods, the Poisson’s ratio is negative as well.
-When you stretch the wood, initially it will show positive Poisson’s Ratio but gradually it shows negative Poisson’s ratio when you stretch it more.
+For some types of woods, the Poisson’s ratio is negative as well.
+When you stretch the wood, initially it will show a positive Poisson’s Ratio but gradually it will show a negative Poisson’s ratio when you stretch it more.

 Poisson’s ratio of Steel and other materials